 E-mail address: email@example.com

 The Revenues Section has a Debt Recovery Protocol which can be viewed by clicking on the following link:

 What is the Rateable Value of the property?

-The valuation officer may alter the value if circumstances change.
+The VOA may alter the value if circumstances change.
 The ratepayer (and certain others who have an interest in the property) can also appeal against the value shown in the list if they believe it is wrong.
 Further information about the grounds on which appeals may be made and the process for doing so can be found on the VOA website or from your local valuation office.